You’ve probably heard the phrase “self-care”– it’s a pretty popular buzzword.

 Make a list of those things and start with the “easiest” ones.
 Maybe a few papers that need to be sorted, emails responded to, something that needs to be dropped off at the post office, or adding some reminders to your calendar and to-do list to help you be more productive.
 Set those as goals and accomplish them!

-Then tackle the harder things like creating a new morning or evening routine, having that hard conversation you’ve been putting off, or calling to make that doctor’s appointment (it’s just SO.HARD. to make a call sometimes, it really is!).
+Then tackle the harder things like creating a new morning or evening routine (Crystal Paine has some awesome courses to help you create a new morning or evening routine), having that hard conversation you’ve been putting off, or calling to make that doctor’s appointment (it’s just SO.HARD. to make a call sometimes, it really is!).

 How to Get Started Taking Better Care of Yourself

 You might be wondering where on earth you can find time for one more thing on your list?

 Self-care shouldn’t be hard, but it does have to be intentional if you aren’t used to doing it.
 Here are some tips to get your self-care routine started.